LivacoNew/CrabFetch/README.md

 The configuration file should be in `~/.config/CrabFetch/config.toml`.
 The default configuration can be found in `default-config.toml` in this repo, and you may have to copy and paste it over.
 From there, the comments should keep you right.

+## Not got what you want?
+Make a issue and I'll see if I can add it in.
+I'm aware support is kind of sparse right now, as I still need to test on different types of systems.

 ## Credits
 - [NeoFetch](https://github.com/dylanaraps/neofetch) for being a occasional source on where to find some info in Linux.
 - [FastFetch](https://github.com/fastfetch-cli/fastfetch) Also a source for system info.